Cursor

 - Subagents run in parallel with different models, dramatically accelerating complex tasks that involve multiple parts of the codebase.

 - Rapid innovation pace with major releases every few weeks.
-Features like plugins, cloud agents, and CLI mode shipped in early 2026.
+Cursor 3 (unified agent workspace), Composer 2.5, automations, Jira integration, and shared canvases all shipped in the first half of 2026.

 Cons

-- Tied to the Cursor editor.
-Unlike CLI agents, you cannot use it inside your preferred terminal, Vim setup, or JetBrains IDE.
+- Primarily tied to the Cursor editor.
+JetBrains support now exists via ACP, but unlike CLI agents, you still cannot use it inside your preferred terminal or Vim setup.

 - Usage limits on agent requests can be frustrating.
 Pro users may hit rate limits during extended coding sessions.